Shoulder Season Sarge

 Camp 5 artifacts

 Sunday, November 17th Sarge and I headed over Pinkham Notch and down to the Rocky Branch Trailhead for an on and off trail hike of Mount Isolation.
 We made quick work of the Rocky Branch Trail to the height of land before hopping off trail at the "T" tree where we started the Engine Hill Bushwhack.
 During the whack we maintained a course along 3250' heading in and out of the many Birch Glades over the next mile.
-Along the way we saw a huge Bull Moose who luckily scampered uphill wanting nothing to do with us.
+Along the way we saw a huge bull moose who luckily scampered uphill wanting nothing to do with us.
 After about a mile we dropped down and intersected the Isolation Trail and stayed on this until the Davis Path junction.
 The Isolation trail was a mix of bare ground, ice, and frozen mud.
 Unlike the western part of the trail that drops down into the Dry River Valley, the eastern section is not a very attractive or fun trail to travel.
 Because of this, after summiting we decided to take another bushwhack on the way out.

 Isolation Express Bushwhack starts in a small col 0.25 miles from the summit.
 We were able to follow some tracks in the dusting of snow and once that petered out we were able to stay on course as there was a decent herd path to follow.
-However, somewhere along the lower half Sarge and I ventured off the normal route to the south and ended up hiking through a semi open plateau before stumbling upon the Rocky Branch where we easily crossed the river and then made our way up a steep embankment and hooked onto the lower part of the Mount Isolation Trail.
+However, somewhere along the lower half Sarge and I ventured off the normal route to the south and ended up hiking through a semi open plateau before stumbling upon the Rocky Branch where we easily crossed the river and then made our way up a steep embankment where we hooked onto the lower part of the Mount Isolation Trail.
 We probably saved a third of a mile doing this but saved no time at all.
 Once back on trail we decided to bypass the Engine Hill Bushwhack and stick to the trails on the way back making for an easy finish to the morning's hike covering the 13 miles and 3600' elevation gained in under four hours.

 Sarge posing for a picture as we travel through one of many Birch glades off trail